Jake-guerrero/Video-Game-Sells/README.md

 ## **Getting the Project to Run**
 <br/>

-1. Make sure to have a version of Python3 insalled on your computer.
+1. Make sure to have a version of Python3 installed on your computer.
 2. After you have downloaded Python, clone the repository from github.
 3. Within your cloned repository, open up Visual Studio Code onto your computer and open the Video Games.ipynb
 4. Once the ipynb opens, hit the Run All button on the top of the ipynb and let the application run through all of the code blocks.